jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 }
 ```

 This code handles combinations that may occur once a year — a rare facility, an unusual machine type, a specific classification.
-Training data will never cover the combinatorial space.
-Moreover, when a billing dispute arises and someone asks why the system chose rental versus purchase for a particular patient, the logic can be traced line by line.
-The code provides 100% precision.
+The code provides 100% precision even for edge cases.
+When a billing dispute arises and someone asks why the system chose rental versus purchase for a particular patient, the logic can be traced line by line.
 It lives in version control and is semantically transparent, deterministic, and auditable.

 A neural network approximating this function cannot provide these properties.
-It blurs boundaries that business requires to be sharp.
+Sparse training data will never cover the combinatorial space.
+Moreover, it blurs boundaries that business requires to be sharp.
 And it fails opaquely — gradients and activations offer no affordance for debugging.
 Decisions in this substrate are semantically opaque, non-deterministic, and untraceable.

 ## The Stagehand Example: Half Right